Ray Wong: Mong Kok conflict

-Protection in Europe
+Life in Europe

 In November 2017, Wong failed to report to the police and return his travel documents to the court on 22 November after a judge-approved trip to Europe on condition of a HK$100,000 cash bail.
 The High Court issued an arrest warrant.

 Wong was granted refugee protection in Germany in May 2018 together with Alan Li Tung-sing at a time when Hong Kong's protection for free speech and assembly and fair trials have diminished.
 Germany offers refugee protection to those being persecuted because of nationality, religion, political opinion or for belonging to a certain social group.
 He is the first British national granted asylum in the European Union.
 Proceedings of his asylum case obtained by Wong's lawyer showed that Chinese authorities contacted German immigration authorities in an attempt to prevent Germany from granting protection to Wong.

 Wong began full-time studies in politics at the University of Göttingen in 2019.

 In July 2020, Wong became one of the first batch of overseas activists wanted by Hong Kong authorities under the newly promulgated Hong Kong national security law.
 Wong responded by saying on his official Twitter account that he had ceased to advocate for Hong Kong independence, and that he had in fact not said anything related to that issue since the implementation of the national security law; he accused Hong Kong authorities of attempting to prosecute him retrospectively, contrary to the text of the new law itself.
 Germany suspended its extradition treaty with Hong Kong in response to the extradition warrant for Wong.

+As of February 2025, Wong has served as Policy and Strategy Advisor of Hong Kong Watch, chairman of Berlin-based Freiheit für Hongkong e.V. and Deputy General Secretary of the European Hong Kong Diaspora Alliance.